art0007i/InspectorScroll/README.md

 # InspectorScroll

-A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that allows scrolling inspectors using your thumbstick / touchpad.
+A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that allows scrolling inspectors using your thumbstick / touchpad.<br>
-May not work on all controllers, if anything breaks please contact me on discord @ art0007i#2305 Tested to work on Oculus Quest 2 controllers.
+May not work on all controllers, if anything breaks please contact me on discord @ art0007i#2305<br>
+Tested to work on Oculus Quest 2 controllers.

 ## Installation